-Mr. Harmetz's practice focuses on securities offerings by financial institutions, including investment grade securities and structured products linked to equities, commodities, interest rates and other underlying assets.
+Lloyd Harmetz's practice concentrates on securities offerings by financial institutions, including investment grade securities and structured products linked to equities, commodities, interest rates and other underlying assets.
 His practice also specializes in structuring continuous offering programs that are registered under the Securities Act, or that are exempt from registration under Regulation S, Rule 144A and Section 3(a)(2) of the Securities Act.

-Many of the transactions in which Mr. Harmetz has participated have involved companies in technology-driven industries, such as internet infrastructure and content, computer software development, life sciences, medical care products and telecommunications.
+In addition, many of the public offerings and private placements in which Mr. Harmetz has participated have involved companies in technology-driven industries, such as internet infrastructure and content, computer software development, life sciences, medical care products and telecommunications.
 His counseling practice includes advice with respect to all aspects of the U.S. securities laws, corporate governance and other corporate matters.

-Mr. Harmetz previously was based in Morrison & Foerster's Tokyo, Hong Kong and Beijing offices, and between October 1998 and May 1999, he was seconded to the firm of Fischer, Behar, Chen & Co., in Tel Aviv, Israel.
+Mr. Harmetz previously was based in Morrison & Foerster's Tokyo, Hong Kong and Beijing offices, and was seconded to the law firm of Fischer, Behar, Chen & Co., in Tel Aviv, Israel.